 Fee transparency is part of safe estate hiring

 Estate stakeholders should understand the appraiser fee before work begins.
-FAIR-native hiring favors written quotes, non-contingent fees, and clear deliverables so executors can explain the cost to heirs or advisors.
+FAIR-native hiring favors written quotes, non-contingent fees, and clear deliverables so executors can explain the cost to heirs or advisers.

 Ask whether pricing is flat, hourly, per item, by project phase, or tied to inspection and travel needs.